New York City Broken Sidewalk Accidents

 Elderly adults are extremely vulnerable to serious injury in a fall.
 As they age, they may need assistance to stay healthy and mobile.

-Get a Free Consultation with a New York City Broken Sidewalk Accident Lawyer
+Get a Free Consultation with an NYC Premises Liability Lawyer

 If you or a loved one has been injured in a trip and fall accident on a broken sidewalk in NYC, contact Rosenbaum & Rosenbaum, P.C. as soon as possible to discuss your legal rights.
 Our NYC broken sidewalk accident attorneys offer a free consultation to review your potential claim and answer your questions.
 If we represent you, we will not charge any legal fees unless we recover money for you.